 Upon graduation with a certificate in Medical Office Practice, the graduate will be able to:

-- Demonstrate behavior consistent with acceptable professional conduct standards while performing administrative duties; such as appearance, quality of work, quantity of work, human relation skills, leadership skills, computer skills, and written and verbal communications skills;
+- demonstrate behavior consistent with acceptable professional conduct standards while performing administrative duties; such as appearance, quality of work, quantity of work, human relation skills, leadership skills, computer skills, and written and verbal communications skills; and

 Total Degree Credits: 30.0 Clinical Option